-Chrysler Sebring owners have reported 9 problems associated with axle assembly (under the power train category).
+Chrysler Sebring owners have reported 9 problems related to axle assembly (under the power train category).

-The vehicle involved is a 2004 Chrysler Sebring.
+The contact owns a 2004 Chrysler Sebring.
 While driving approximately 20 mph downhill, the contact heard a loud clunking noise outside of the vehicle.
 The vehicle stopped without warning.
 The contact pulled the vehicle over near the sidewalk and noticed that the front passenger side tire was detached from the vehicle.
 There were no injuries.
 Roadside assistance was called to the scene and the vehicle was towed to an independent mechanic.
 The technician stated that the failure was contributed to the cv joints, axle, and rim.
 The vehicle was repaired.
 The failure and current mileages were 72,300.
-It was Thursday, August 13, 2009 when this axle assembly issue occurred.

 See all problems of the 2004 Chrysler Sebring.

-The car was a 1999 Chrysler Sebring convertible.
 While driving heard a thumping noise in the front end of the vehicle.
 Took vehicle to the dealer, and was told that she needed a new axle.
 She had the axle replaced.
 Also, she was told that the rims were bad, and tires continuously lost air.
 Took the vehicle back to dealer, and was told that the rims rusted completely through.
 That was why the tires didn't last.
 The rims broke into the tires.
-This axle assembly problem happened on Tuesday, January 1, 2002.

 See all problems of the 1999 Chrysler Sebring.